 Visit Farmers Markets

 The Annapolis Valley grows amazing fresh produce.
-With popular markets in Annapolis Royal, Wolfville, and Kentville, locally grown produce is part of Annapolis Valley tourism in itself.
+With popular markets in Annapolis Royal, Wolfville, and Kentville, locally-grown produce is part of Annapolis Valley tourism in itself.

 Though geographically speaking, it’s part of the Avon River Valley, Windsor also hosts an excellent community farmer’s market on Sundays.

-Join a Valley Ghost Walk
+Join A Valley Ghost Walk

 For a different take on the historic towns of the Annapolis Valley, why not join a Valley Ghost Walk.
-These family-friendly walking tours explore the valley’s streets and cemeteries with the help of host, Jerome the Gravekeeper.
+These family-friendly walking tours explore the valley’s streets and cemeteries with the help of host Jerome the Gravekeeper.
 Tours last 2 hours and rotate between communities around the Annapolis Valley.
-Check the calendar of events and be sure to bring your own chairs, umbrellas, blankets, and bug spray!
+Check the calendar of events, and be sure to bring your own chairs, umbrellas, blankets, and bug spray!

-Hike the Cape Split Trail
+Hike The Cape Split Trail

 If you’re looking to see the valley from a different perspective, a hike on the Cape Split Trail is the perfect location.
 The trailhead is located in Scots Bay, about 30 minutes north of Wolfville.